mouseonew/YouTubeVideoNav.js/README.md

 # YouTubeVideoNav.js

 A YouTube UI that remembers positions and watched videos on site return and cycles through unwatched videos.
+Once you click play it keeps playing.
+The idea is to have a TV like station on a website that will show the new videos whenever someone visits, it uses localstorage to save the data.

 An example of this code in action can be [seen here](http://realultimatetv.com/YouTubeVideoNavjs/).

 [![realultimatetv.com](http://realultimatetv.com/YouTubeVideoNavjs/sitescreenshot.jpg?)](http://realultimatetv.com/YouTubeVideoNavjs/)